tarsil/cookiecutter-fastapi/README.md

 1. [Install cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/installation.html)
 2. Run `cookiecutter https://github.com/tarsil/cookiecutter-fastapi` and follow the instructions.
-3. `make requirements` - Installs all the requirements needed.

 The remaining instructions are inside the generated README.md of the project.